Generator Light Kits versus All-Terrain Scene Lighting

-A customer recently asked me, “Why does the Lentry System cost more than this other light?”
+A customer asked me, “Why does a Lentry Light cost more than this other light?”

-He quickly clarified, as most people do, that money was not his main concern; they needed scene lighting for all manner of emergency situations.
-Great!
+However, the customer quickly clarified (as most people do) that money was not the main concern; scene lighting for all manner of emergency situations was needed and it had to be portable (carried easily), versatile and dynamic, just like the scenes they may encounter.
+Ah ha!
 Now we were getting somewhere.

 Fixed generator‐light kits illuminate your feet and require flat ground to run.
 On the other hand, having legs and telescoping lights is very helpful on steep hills, snow and in brush (see photo at the bottom of this page).

 What happens at the first scene where you have 3‐foot tall grass?
 A steep bank?
 Standing water?
 Slush and ice?
 No level ground?
 Does one of your crew get to stand there holding and aiming the 30‐pound flashlight?
 It only takes ONE TIME, one incident at which the terrain is challenging but time is of the essence and a person’s life is at risk.
 ONE TIME like this and you’ll forget how much was paid.

 Second, neither light is pocket change!
 Even for the fixed light/gen set, you will pay a couple thousand dollars!
 If you’re going to invest that much, why would you then set it down in the dirt/snow/mud/water/sand…?
 Legs aren’t just about adding functionality—they protect your investment.

 To illustrate this point, I told him the true story about our local fire department in which the Lentry Legs saved their investment (photo at right).

 In addition to the above points made on the phone, I’d also conversed by email with this customer as follows (in case you’re not already asleep).